 Existance is not a game it is The Game.
 Every creature and every thing you perceive is an illusion and a piece within The Game.
 Reality is not the board upon which The Game is played, because the board is merely a piece within The Game itself.

 Use every means at your disposal to learn everything about The Game.

-Distill your knowledge using questions and models of The Game.
+Distill your knowledge using the questions and models of The Game.
 Analyse the information at your displosal and the information not at your displosal equally.
 Plan.
 Destroy those plans and plan again.
 Continue until the plans cannot be destroyed.

 Sometimes to act requires actions.
 Sometimes it doesn’t.
 Sometimes actions are violent, brash and loud – the province of Charon.
-Sometime actions are merely thoughts or hints, barley transmitted – the province of Shale.
+Sometime actions are thoughts or hints, barley transmitted – the province of Shale.
 Mostly actions must be balanced.

 Once an action is taken immediately return to observation and thought before another is taken.
 Reactions are for the weak of mind.
 Poor players react.

 Your will becomes the actions of others.
 Their desires and motivations are maleable to the lightest tough of your control.
 This is how The Game is played.